ravi1252/moneychangertest_springboot_app/ReadMe.txt

 ******************************************************************
-Procedure to bring the service UP and API docs is as follows     :
+Procedure to bring the service UP
 ******************************************************************

-1) Import the DB file to database, genting_money_changer
+1) Import the DB file (/db/genting_money_changer.sql) to database with name "genting_money_changer"

-2) Start the spring boot app
+2) Perform mvn clean install and Start the spring boot app

 Below are endpoints exposed :
 3) To get the list of currencies and their exchanges rates for the customer to view